junxit/us-congress-bills-116/metadata.md

 - 2020-09-22 — Received in the Senate.
 Read the first time.
 Placed on Senate Legislative Calendar under Read the First Time.
 - 2020-09-22 — Referred to the Committee on Appropriations, and in addition to the Committee on the Budget, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2020-09-22 — Referred to the Committee on Appropriations, and in addition to the Committee on the Budget, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2020-09-23 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 552.